-Whether it's creative writing, knitting, or learning how to make a new recipe, residents at Canyon Creek LOVE to learn!
+Whether it's creative writing, knitting, or learning how to make a new recipe, Blue Harbor residents LOVE to learn!
 We truly believe that it's never too late to learn.
-Not only is lifelong learning fun but it has other benefits for seniors as well!
+Not only is lifelong learning fun, but it has other benefits for seniors as well!
 Read on to learn about these benefits and get inspired to start learning something new yourself.

 Benefits of Lifelong Learning